Watch The Trailer For Elizabeth Wood's

 And that's exactly what Leah tries to do.

 White Girl stars Morgan Saylor (Homeland), Justin Bartha (the Hangover movies), Brian "Sene" Marc, and Chris Noth.
-It is directed by Elizabeth Wood (read her Q&A with R29).
+It is directed by Elizabeth Wood.
 The movie is set for a wide release September 16.

 And that's exactly what Leah tries to do.

 White Girl stars Morgan Saylor (Homeland), Justin Bartha (the Hangover movies), Brian "Sene" Marc, and Chris Noth.
-It is directed by Elizabeth Wood (read her Q&A with R29).
+It is directed by Elizabeth Wood.
 The movie is set for a wide release September 16.

 This summer, we're celebrating the biggest movie season of the year with a new series called Blockbust-HER.
 We'll be looking at everything film-related from the female perspective, interviewing major players in the industry and discussing where Hollywood is doing right by women and where (all too often) it is failing them.
 And now...let's go to the movies!